-Scenery Porn: The overworld backgrounds added in 1.1 are rather nice-looking, and change depending on which biome you happen to be in.
+Scenery Porn: The overworld backgrounds added in 1.1, later made even better in 1.2, are rather nice-looking, and change depending on which biome you happen to be in.

-In the same game that shows players running around in metal armor, swinging swords and fighting goblins, you also have firearms, mana-powered laser guns and the jet pack-like Rocket Boots.
+In the same game that shows players running around in metal armor, swinging swords and fighting goblins, you also have firearms, mana-powered laser guns, lightsabers and the jet pack-like Rocket Boots.

 Special mention goes to the Minishark and its upgrade the Megashark, which are fully automatic miniguns that shoot musket balls.

 And also the wires and switches system, where it is possible to have a wall switch or timer that turns tiki torches on and off.

 1.2 gives you a Cyborg NPC that sells appropriately high-tech items like Rocket Launchers; and a Steampunk representative NPC that sells a Jetpack and a teleporter.

 Scratch Damage: Everything will do at least 1 damage.
 An important factor in some Dungeon Guardian killing strategies.

 The Eater of Worlds is the most dramatic of these, but there are others.
 All of the other worm enemies have multiple segments of varying size and HP, and to kill them, you have to destroy any one.
 This can prove difficult with Bone Serpents.

 With the inclusion of debuffs, these enemies become very vulnerable to flamethrowers and cursed flames, as each segment burns individually, draining their HP very fast.